vivibui/tenmo-app/README.md

    5. If the transfer is rejected, no account balance changes.

 ## Sample screens

-Feel free to customize, but information displayed and user interction must be similar

 ### Use case 3: Current balance
 ```